Vélo'v: Overview

-The system began on 19 May 2005 and now provides over 3000 bicycles available from over 350 stations situated around the cities of Lyon and Villeurbanne.
+The system began on May 19, 2005 and now provides over 3000 bicycles available from over 350 stations situated around the cities of Lyon and Villeurbanne.
 The aim is to have stations within 300m of every point in the city.
-The bicycles can be returned to any other station.
+The bicycles can be returned to any of the 350 stations.
 Access is via a subscription system in which a card is purchased online or at a station giving the user an account and a PIN with which they access bicycles through a terminal situated at the bicycle stations.

-Rentals can last from less than 30 minutes up to 24 hours and are available to anyone 14 years and over holding a Carte Vélo'v (subscription card for the service), tourists can buy a 1 or 7-day card for the cycles using a credit card.
+Rentals can last from less than 30 minutes up to 24 hours and are available to anyone 14 years and over holding a Carte Vélo'v (subscription card for the service), tourists can buy a 1- or 7-day card for the cycles using a credit card.

 The June 2006 edition of the Vélo'v newsletter reported that over 22,000 rentals per day were made by the over 52,000 subscribers to the service, an increase of 44% in a year, and representing 6,400,000 km traveled for the year.

 In 2010, Velo'v data was analyzed by a cross-disciplinary team, who found some interesting patterns, such as higher average speeds on Wednesdays, speeds that outpaced cars during peak hours, and an average trip length of 14.7 minutes.

-In 2017 there were nearly 25000 daily rentals, more than 8 million trips in the year and 68500 long-term subscribers.
+In 2017 there were nearly 25,000 daily rentals, more than 8 million trips in the year and 68,500 long-term subscribers.

+In January 2025, 2,500 new electric Vélo’v bicycles were introduced to complement the existing fleet of mechanical bikes, aiming to enhance cycling accessibility, particularly in elevated areas of the territory.